Type: Evening Event

 Guest bedrooms at the Urban Hotel Grantham are tastefully decorated.
 All rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.

 Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels elegant function rooms.
-Murder Mystery guests can spend a lazy afternoon with an afternoon tea package in the lounge bar or if you are looking for relaxation, the Urban Hotel Grantham offers a health and leisure club with gym, indoor swimming pool, sauna and jacuzzi.View Details
+Murder Mystery guests can spend a lazy afternoon with an afternoon tea package in the lounge bar or if you are looking for relaxation, the Urban Hotel Grantham offers a range of amazing Decleor pamper treatments, from a hot stone massage to an energising facial.View Details